pivotal/docs-tap/install.hbs.md

     * For Google Cloud Registry, use the contents of the service account JSON file.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
-    * Dockerhub has the form `server: "index.docker.io"`.
+    * Docker Hub has the form `server: "index.docker.io"`.
     * Google Cloud Registry has the form `server: "gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
     * Harbor has the form `repository: "my-project/supply-chain"`.
-    * Dockerhub has the form `repository: "my-dockerhub-user"`.
+    * Docker Hub has the form `repository: "my-dockerhub-user"`.
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
 - `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
 This field is only required if you use a private repository, otherwise, leave it empty.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.
 - `MY-DEV-NAMESPACE` is the namespace where you want to deploy the `ScanTemplates`.